yu-hui-lin/CyriPanel/README.md

 # CyriPanel
-CYP2D6 genotyper for targeted panels
+CYP2D6 genotyper for targeted panels with modified Cyrius and CNVPanelizer